TaeKimJR/conductor-animate/README.md

 </Fade>
 ```

-Conductor is compatible with all Animation libraries!
-You can build your Animations any way you want
+Conductor is compatible with all Animation libraries as long as it animates via a wrapper component.
-and orchestrate them with Conductor.

 *Common Animation Libs*
 - [react-transition-group](https://github.com/reactjs/react-transition-group)